FLORIDA LEGAL SEPARATION AGREEMENTS

 Separation Agreements Regarding Support And Property

-A temporary legal separation agreement is a common solution for spouses who have separated, but may not be ready to divorce.
+A temporary legal separation agreement is a common solution for spouses who have parted ways, but may not be ready to divorce.
 Same-sex partners and cohabitating couples may also benefit from a formal written legal separation agreement.
-It is critical to have these documents prepared by a knowledgeable lawyer.
+It is critical to have these documents prepared by a knowledgeable separation attorney-mediator.

 - The marital residence (will one spouse live there or both?)

 - Cars (use and loan and insurance payments)

 - Joint and separate bank accounts (use and preservation)

 - Responsibility for bills and debts

 - Child support